godotengine/godot-docs/tutorials/performance/using_servers.rst

 This is an example of how to create a sprite from code and move it using the low-level :ref:`CanvasItem <class_CanvasItem>` API.

+.. note:: When creating canvas items using the RenderingServer, you should reset physics
+          interpolation on the first frame using
+          :ref:`RenderingServer.canvas_item_reset_physics_interpolation(RID) <class_RenderingServer_method_canvas_item_reset_physics_interpolation>`.
+          This ensures proper synchronization between the rendering and physics systems.

 .. tabs::
  .. code-tab:: gdscript GDScript